jprofeta/pixelkey/docs/keyframes.md

 ^10; blink 2 red
 ```

-### Timestamped keyframes
+### Scheduled keyframes
 Keyframes may be queued for a specific time, which can be used to synchronize multiple devices.
-Only one timestamped keyframe is supported per index.

-A timestamped modifier is an at symbol, "`@`", followed by a time string in ISO-8601 format.
+A scheduled modifier is an at symbol, "`@`", followed by a time string in ISO-8601 format.
 Date/time literals and durations are supported.
 ```
-@<timestamp:iso8601>
+@<schedule:iso8601>
 ```

-The following ISO-8601 representations are allowed:
+The following ISO-8601 representations are allowed for the schedule:
 - Dates
   - `YYYYMMDD`, `YYYY-MM-DD`
   - Time assumes the time component is `00:00` or midnight in the morning.